 Books that support remote teams

 Many members of our team are inspired by books and opportunities to learn (our CEO, Tammy Bjelland, committed to and accomplished reading over 100 books in 2020).
 Here are a few books that we recommend. (*These could also serve as virtual gifts as most are available in eReader and audio editions as well.)

 Hard to find something that works for everyone?

 - Snappy Gifts is an excellent option.
 Employees choose their own gift, and Snappy Gifts ships anywhere.
-This is an especially helpful option for larger teams as Snappy Gifts is waiving the set-up fee (usually $10,000) for anyone in our Workplaceless community!
+This is an especially helpful option for larger teams.

 - Tight budgets mean creative solutions, but that's not the only reason to consider something extra personal.
 A hand-written note goes a long way to demonstrate how much a team member means to you, your team, and your business.
 Our CMO, Jacqueline, shared that both she and her husband have hand-written notes tacked up in their offices.
 These could easily accompany some of the virtual gifts below.

 With team members distributed across the globe, physical gifts may not make the most sense.
 Here’s our round-up of virtual gifts that can be received and used almost anywhere.